awsdocs/amazon-eks-user-guide/doc_source/ebs-sample-app.md

    The Amazon EBS volume ID is the value for `VolumeHandle` in the previous output\.

-1. Verify that the pod is writing data to the volume\.
+1. Verify that the Pod is writing data to the volume\.

    ```
    kubectl exec -it app -- cat /data/out.txt